thefatos/galaxya21s-gsi/README.md

 Now, go to Developer Options, and enable OEM unlocking.
 Now your phone is able to unlock the bootloader.

 ![Unlocking Bootloader](https://images.tenorshare.com/topics/unlock-android/oem-unlocking.jpg?w=287&h=510)

+# Unlocking the bootloader

+To unlock the bootloader, restart your phone, and hold the **Volume Up**+**Volume Down** keys until the phone boots into the Unlock Bootloader screen. **Reminder: This will wipe all data so be careful and backup all data!!**